rhemon/GCI-Task-from-FOSSASIA/README.md

 # GCI-Task-from-FOSSASIA

 # How I use Git and GitHub
 I already had a github account with the username “rhemon” before this task.
-Github is one of the most amazing thing I have ever found.
+Git is one of the most amazing thing I have ever found.

 # Git